 Recognition

-The Administration recognizes the AAUP-FA as the exclusive bargaining representative for all full-time and regular part-time faculty members now or hereafter employed by the University in the bargaining unit set forth in the certification issued by the New York State Labor Relations Board dated April 22, 1970, and who are hereinafter referred to as “faculty members.”
+The Administration recognizes the AAUP-FA as the exclusive bargaining representative for all full-time, contract and regular part-time faculty members now or hereafter employed by the University in the bargaining unit set forth in the certification issued by the New York State Labor Relations Board dated April 22, 1970, and who are hereinafter referred to as “faculty members.”
 A copy of the certification is annexed hereto as Appendix B.

 The parties agree that, in the event that there is any merger or consolidation with any other educational institution, or an acquisition of any other educational institution, the faculty members of such other educational institution who become employed by the University shall become members of the bargaining unit herein.
 In the event, however, that such faculty members are members of a collective bargaining unit and a contract for such unit is in effect at the time of such merger, consolidation or acquisition, such faculty members shall not be required to become or remain part of the instant bargaining unit.